Maximally Useful and Minimally Redundant: The Key to Self Supervised Learning for Imbalanced Data: Introduction

 \section{Introduction}

-Learning visual representations from unlabeled data is the primary objective of self-supervised learning\cite{chen2020simple,moco-improved,khosla2020supervised} for image datasets.
-Contrastive self-supervised learning (CSSL) often makes use of a \emph{contrastive loss} function and is therefore also known as unsupervised \emph{contrastive} learning.
-The purpose of contrastive learning is to spatially converge \emph{similar} instances (that is, maximize similarity between \emph{positive pairs\footnote{For example, if we consider images as instances then augmented versions of the same image become positive pairs and different images are considered as negative pairs.}}) and segregate \emph{dissimilar} instances (i.e., minimize similarity between \emph{negative pairs}).
-Model training in contrastive SSL is carried out with the help of data augmentation, i.e, two different versions of a single image is generated and sent through a neural network with the same weights to get the embeddings wherein either the distance is minimized (for the augmented samples) or the similarity is maximized (for all other augmented samples of the other observations).
-This pattern of pulling positive examples closer (\texttt{alignment}) while pushing apart negatives that are irrelevant (\texttt{uniformity}) are two key properties that any contrastive loss function should satisfy~\cite{wang2020understanding}.
-One of the common loss functions used in CSSL is the NT-Xent (Normalized Temperature-scaled Cross Entropy) loss \cite{chen2020simple} wherein the $l_{2}$ norm constraint is used and the embedding space is restricted to be a unit hypersphere \cite{wang2021understanding}.
-Although CSSL has achieved impressive results with regard to image data representation without labels on benchmark datasets like Imagenet \cite{russakovsky2015imagenet}, Cifar \cite{krizhevsky2009learning}, etc., it does not generalize well when it comes to long-tailed/imbalanced datasets.
-Long-tailed learning occurs when abundant data are available for frequent classes, whereas data are highly limited to the rare class.
-The primary aim of this work is to address the issue of imbalanced data within a contrastive self-supervised learning framework.
+For image datasets, learning visual representations from unlabeled data is the primary objective of self-supervised learning(SSL)~\cite{chen2020simple,moco-improved,khosla2020supervised}.
+Contrastive self-supervised learning (CSSL) often makes use of a \emph{contrastive loss} function, and its purpose is to spatially converge \emph{similar} instances (that is, maximize similarity between \emph{positive pairs\footnote{For example, if we consider images as instances then augmented versions of the same image become positive pairs and different images are considered as negative pairs.}}) and segregate \emph{dissimilar} instances (i.e. minimize similarity between \emph{negative pairs}).
+CSSL is a special case of multi-view information bottleneck (MVIB) principle, which states that the optimal way to create a useful representation is to maximize the \emph{mutual information}(MI) between the representations of different views while compressing irrelevant information in each representation.
+This also means that \texttt{all} relevant information should be shared between \texttt{all} views to maintain semantic consistency.

-As mentioned above, most of the SSL frameworks \cite{ren2022simple,he2020momentum,khosla2020supervised,jiang2021self} make use of the NT-Xent loss or its variants (Our analysis of NT-Xent loss will be with respect to the SIMCLR\cite{chen2020simple} framework which falls under the family of multiview self-supervise learning(MVSSL)).
-NT-Xent loss computes the pairwise similarity between two augmented views of an image by making use of the cosine similarity as given in Equation~(\ref{eq:nt-xent}).